Reclamation district

-Reclamation Districts in the United States
+In the United States

-Many American reclamation districts were established prior to 1900 when local land owners first started working to put new land into agricultural production.
+Many American reclamation districts were established prior to 1900, when local land owners first started working to put new land into agricultural production.
 Much of the lands "reclaimed" by 19th century reclamation districts were natural wetlands.
 Since wetlands are subject to flooding, these lands often were adjacent to sources of water, making them ideal for growing irrigated crops.
 Furthermore, the soils of wetlands also proved to be excellent for crops.

 Though the original use of most of the reclaimed land was for agriculture, increasing urbanization has changed the land use of areas protected by the districts.
 Today fewer wetlands are being reclaimed, leaving districts primarily responsible for maintaining the existing systems used to keep the land within their jurisdiction dry.
 Since reclamation districts were formed with the purpose of reclaiming specific areas of land (hence their name), they are often defined by the extent of land they protect.
 Different sides of a river often will fall under the jurisdiction of different reclamation districts.